 How Regenexx Procedures Work

-Adult stem cells are cells from your own body that can renew themselves and turn into other cells (differentiate).
-They live inside all of us in various tissues, poised to leap into action to repair damage as it occurs.
+Regenexx-SD is Bone Marrow Concentrate, which contains stem cells.
+These repair cells from your own body live inside all of us in various tissues, poised to leap into action to repair damage as it occurs.
 As we age or have big injuries, we may not be able to recruit enough of these cells to the site to fully repair the area.
-Regenexx Stem Cell Procedures help overcome this problem by extracting stem cells from an area of high volume, then concentrating the cells and reinjecting them into the damaged area to help the body heal naturally.
-Our Patented Stem Cell Procedures can be used for a wide range of conditions and are the tool of choice for injuries, arthritis and other conditions that may be more significant than what may be treated with our Platelet Rich Plasma or Platelet Lysate Procedures.
+The Regenexx-SD Procedure helps overcome this problem by harvesting Bone Marrow from an area of the back of the hip that contains a dense population of these important cells and then concentrating those cells before precisely injecting them into the injured area using advanced imaging guidance.
+The goal of the procedure is to reduce pain and improve function by promoting the body's own ability to heal naturally.
+This Patented Bone Marrow Concentrate Protocol can be used for a wide range of orthopedic conditions.
+Your Regenexx doctor will evaluate your condition and your imaging to determine whether a bone marrow concentrate or platelet-based treatment is the best option for your orthopedic condition.

-Platelet Rich Plasma (PRP) and Platelet Lysate Injection Treatments contain healing growth components from your own blood that increase your body’s natural ability to repair itself.
-The use of PRP to repair joint, tendon, ligament, and muscle injuries is becoming well known, thanks to exposure from professional athletes.
-Platelet injection treatments have a stimulating effect on the stem cells within the targeted area, making those stem cells work harder to help the body heal damaged tissues.
-Our Advanced Platelet Procedures are more pure and concentrated than those created by the automated machines used at most regenerative medicine clinics.
-Platelet procedures are commonly used for soft tissue injuries, mild arthritis and spine conditions.
+Platelet Rich Plasma (PRP) and Platelet Lysate are Platelet procedures that contain healing growth factors from your own blood that promote your body’s natural ability to repair itself.
+The use of PRP to treat joint, tendon, ligament, and muscle injuries is becoming well known, thanks to exposure from professional athletes.
+Platelet injections have a stimulating effect on the repair cells within the targeted area, making those cells work harder to perform their natural job of healing the body.
+Like all Regenexx procedures, Regenexx SCP procedures are performed with high-level imaging guidance to ensure the most accurate placements of cells into the desired area.
+Our Advanced Platelet Procedures are more concentrated and purer than PRP created by the automated machines used at most regenerative medicine clinics, increasing its ability to stimulate the body's natural healing response.
+Platelet procedures are commonly used for soft tissue injuries, mild arthritis, spine conditions, and around nerves.